rshorton/elsabot_jeep/README.md

 ## Running

 1. Start base functionality using terminal shell 1:
-    + ros2 launch elsabot_jeep bringup.launch.py joy:=true rviz:=false
+    + ros2 launch elsabot_jeep bringup.launch.py
     + Use telop with game controller to control jeep
 2. Start navigation using terminal shell 2:
-    + ros2 launch elsabot_jeep navigation.launch.py rviz:=false
+    + ros2 launch elsabot_jeep navigation.launch.py
 3. Start RVIZ on development host
     + Use RVIZ to set initial position and then issue nav commands.